 BUS 356.
 Business Ethics.
 3 credits.
 FA, SP

 Study of the principles and practice of good moral behavior by the business community.
-Lectures are supplemented by case discussion, community service, and other experiential activities that directly involve students in ethical and socially responsible behavior.
-P: PHL 250 or PHL 270 or PHL 272; Jr. stdg.
+Lectures may be supplemented by case discussion, community service, and other experiential activities that directly involve students in ethical and socially responsible behavior.
+P: Critical Issues in Human Inquiry course; PHL 250 or PHL 270 or PHL 272; Jr. stdg.

 BUS 366.
 Business Internships.
 3 credits.
 FA, SP, SU

-This course is designed to give credit to students for major-related significant practical business experience.
-The internship should allow the students to apply concepts and technical skills learned in the classroom to a real work setting.
-Students must work 150 hours during a semester; write a final paper describing the learning value of their internship; and participate in an end-of-semester synthesis session.
-The student's internship employment must be secured before registering for the class.
+This course is designed to award credit to students for major-related significant practical business experience.
+A qualifying internship should allow students to apply higher-level concepts and technical skills learned in the classroom to real work settings, and must be secured before a student registers for the class.
+Students must work 150 hours during a semester and complete all online course requirements, including readings, discussions, a performance evaluation from their supervisor and a paper that reflects upon their achievements.
 The course is graded on a satisfactory/unsatisfactory basis and only 3 hours of internship credit may be used to satisfy graduation requirements.
-P: Second semester Jr. or higher standing in the Heider College of Business.
+P: Completion of at least 80 credit hours in the Heider College of Business.

 BUS 401.
 Legal Aspects of Life Insurance.
 3 credits.